tildeeine/secure-network-project/README.md

 **The patient wants to log in and get their records**

-The patient can log in to the system by providing their keys, as well as their NIC as a unique identifier.
+The patient can log in to the system by providing their keys, as well as their NIF as a unique identifier.

 For the demonstration, we have set up the patient and the doctor to be the same default user, but using the parameter patient logs you in as the patient.
 Run the following command: